Eric1129/Legends-Of-Andor/README.md

 # Legends-Of-Andor
 This is a one-year group project from COMP 361 Software Engineering Project course.

-It creates a PC version of a popular board game [Legends Of Andor](http://legendsofandor.com).
+It creates a PC version of a board game [Legends Of Andor](http://legendsofandor.com).

 ## Background
 This is a multiplayer online game and follows all original game rules.